Frequently Asked Questions

 As Pigafetta reported: “There perished with him eight of our men, and four of the Indians, who had become Christians; we had also many wounded, among whom I must reckon myself.”
 Aside from Magellan, the recorded casualties in this battle were: Cristobal de Rabelo, Magellan’s servant and captain of the ship Victoria; Francisco de Espinosa, sailor; Juan de Torres, bearer of arms; Rodrigo Nieto; Anton Gallego, cabin boy; Pedro, servant of the Alguacil Gonzalo de Espinosa.
 Pigafetta received wounds on his forehead from a poisoned arrow which began to swell and caused him intense pain.
 Two days later, on 29 April, Antón de Escobar who survived the Battle of Mactan, eventually died from his wounds.
 On the part of the natives, Pigafetta reported having incurred only 15 dead and 24 injured.

 There are other skirmishes that Pigafetta did not see.
 Rajah Zula’s men tried to rescue some of Magellan’s retreating men by sending his warriors.
 It is not known how many men died on the side of Zula and Lapulapu.
-It is likely that more men died than was observed by Pigafetta.
+More men likely died than was observed by Pigafetta.

 What happened to the Spanish of the Battle of Mactan?

-After the defeat in Mactan, Rajah Humabon hosted a feast in honor of the Spanish.
-Many of the Spanish survivors of the battled were poisoned.
+After the defeat in Mactan, Rajah Humabon hosted a feast in honour of the Spanish.
+Many of the Spanish survivors of the battle were poisoned.
 Those that survived the treachery boarded two ships, the Victoria and Trinidad.
-The third ship was burned since there was not enough men to man the ship.
-The two surviving ships meandered through the archipelago and finally reaching Moluccas on November 6th where they loaded with precious cargo of spices.
+The third ship was burned since there were not enough men to man the ship.
+The two surviving ships meandered through the archipelago and finally reached Moluccas on November 6th where they loaded with a precious cargo of spices.
 But, the Trinidad had a damaged hull and could not be repaired.
 The 52 men stayed with their ship and were later captured by the Portuguese, imprisoned and sold to slavery.
 The Victoria, commanded by Juan Sebastian Elcano, managed to evade the Portuguese and sailed through the Portuguese controlled Indian and Atlantic Oceans.